UPMC Western Maryland holding vaccine clinic registration

-CUMBERLAND — UPMC Western Maryland will hold telephone registration Tuesday and Wednesday for a COVID-19 vaccination clinic scheduled Friday.
+CUMBERLAND — UPMC Western Maryland will hold telephone registration Wednesday for a COVID-19 vaccination clinic scheduled Friday.

 Those who live or work in Allegany County ages 18 and up with underlying medical conditions that increase the risk for COVID-19 illness are eligible to receive the vaccine.
 Those eligible under previous phases of the vaccination plan remain eligible.
 Community members are encouraged to consult the state of Maryland’s Phase 2B guidelines.